 Autonomous SDR (Sales Development Rep)

-- Drafts personalised follow-up emails
+- Writes personalised follow-up emails

-- Updates CRM with action logs
+- Updates your CRM with what it's done

-3. Customer Service That Actually Resolves Issues
+3. Customer Service That Actually Sorts Things Out

-An agent can handle insurance claims end-to-end:
+An agent can handle insurance claims from start to finish:

-- Validates claim documents
+- Checks claim documents are valid

-- Escalates complex cases to humans
+- Sends complicated cases to humans

 Top Agentic AI Platforms for SMEs in 2026